Therena/OpenFolderExtension/README.md

 ---------------------------------------

-Open containing folder feature for all items within the solution explorer.
+Open folder feature for all items within the solution explorer.

 See the [changelog](CHANGELOG.md) for changes and roadmap.